techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 ## My next goals:

-- Developing the habit of consistently coding and blogging daily
+- 15 minutes of blogging and coding per day...
 - Finish the Codecademy tutorial
 - Tactfully manage distraction barriers
 - Take advantage of opportunities for meditation and brainstorming